-Medium density should never be located in remote locations such as isolated urban peripheries or where there are insufficient conveniently located and accessible land use choices.
-These are crucial to offset the reduced privacy, visual, and aural amenities that are associated with this kind of living compared to lower density types which will have the same lack of access to other land use choices but offer superior levels of privacy.
+Medium density should never be located in remote locations such as isolated urban peripheries or where there a sine incient conveniently located and accessible land use incient.
+These are crucial to offset the reduced privacy in an and aural amenities that are associated with this and or ving compared to lower density types which will have the lame lack of access to other land use choices be to office superior levels of privacy.

-ABOVE AND BELOW: SUCCESSFUL MEDIUM DENSITY DEVELOPMENTS SUPPLEMENT REDUCED INTERNAL UNIT AMENITY BY BEING LOCATED TO PROVIDE CON-VENIENT ACCESSIBILITY TO ADJACENT SERVICES, GOODS, AND EXPERIENCES.
+ABOVE AND BELOW: SUCCESSFUL MEDIUM DENSITY DEVELOPMENTS SUPPLEMENT REDUCED INTERNAL UNIT AMENITY BY BEING LOCATED TO PROVIDE CONVENIENT ACCESSIBILITY TO ADJACENT SERVICES, GOODS, AND EXPERIENCES.